add follows to the end (set proxy settings to the environment variables)

 Savings: Only one user (the proxy) has to be prepared to do the actual work.
-By being prepared we mean that it is the only one that needs the resources necessary to make that functionality.
+By being prepared, we mean that it only needs the resources necessary to make that functionality.
 Examples of resources required to do the function can be computed capacity and logic or external network (IP) address.

 Speed: If multiple clients are going to request the same resource, the proxy can cache: save a request’s response to give direction when requested by another user.
 So you don’t have to contact the destination again, and it ends faster.

 Filtering: The proxy may refuse to respond to some requests if it detects that they are prohibited.

 Modification: As an intermediary, it is, a proxy can falsify information, or modify it using an algorithm.

 In general, using an intermediary can cause: